Whole roasted carrots with olive oil, a delicious and simple way of roasting carrots.

 - Peel the carrots or scrub them very well if they are organic and the peel looks fine.
 Dry them very well with kitchen paper.

-- Give the carrots to a roasting pan large enough to hold them all in a single layer.
+- Place the carrots in a roasting pan large enough to hold them all in a single layer.

 - Rub them well to coat them with the olive oil and other spices, if using.
 Sprinkle with sea salt and pepper.